Magna Carta: Later exemplifications

-Only two exemplifications of Magna Carta are held outside England, both from 1297.
-One of these was purchased in 1952 by the Australian Government for £12,500 from King's School, Bruton, England.
-This copy is now on display in the Members' Hall of Parliament House, Canberra.
+Four exemplifications of the 1297 charter also survive, of which two are held outside England.
+One was purchased in 1952 by the Australian Government for £12,500 from King's School, Bruton, England.
+Restored in 2024, this copy is now on display in the Members' Hall of Parliament House, Canberra.
 The second was originally held by the Brudenell family, earls of Cardigan, before they sold it in 1984 to the Perot Foundation in the United States, which in 2007 sold it to U.S. businessman David Rubenstein for US$21.3 million.
 Rubenstein commented "I have always believed that this was an important document to our country, even though it wasn't drafted in our country.
 I think it was the basis for the Declaration of Independence and the basis for the Constitution".
 This exemplification is now on permanent loan to the National Archives in Washington, D.C.
-Only two other 1297 exemplifications survive, one of which is held in the UK's National Archives, the other in the Guildhall, London.
+Of the other two surviving 1297 exemplifications, one is held in the UK's National Archives, and the other in the Guildhall, London.

-Seven copies of the 1300 exemplification by Edward I survive, in Faversham, Oriel College, Oxford, the Bodleian Library, Durham Cathedral, Westminster Abbey, the City of London (held in the archives at the London Guildhall) and Sandwich (held in the Kent County Council archives).
+Eight exemplifications of the 1300 confirmation by Edward I survive, in Faversham, Oriel College, Oxford, the Bodleian Library, Durham Cathedral, Westminster Abbey, the City of London (held in the archives at the London Guildhall), Sandwich (held in the Sandwich Guildhall Museum) and Cambridge, Massachusetts (held at Harvard Law School).
 The Sandwich copy was rediscovered in early 2015 in a Victorian scrapbook in the town archives of Sandwich, Kent, one of the Cinque Ports.
 In the case of the Sandwich and Oriel College exemplifications, the copies of the Charter of the Forest originally issued with them also survive.
+The Harvard copy, previously thought to be an unofficial secondary copy, was identified as an original exemplification in 2025.